suzie254/jubilant-barnacle/README.md

 ## Description

-Chinchillah's Gallery(Chi_Gallery) is a personal gallery application that displays my photos for other people to see just as one of the way of building social intelligence.!
+PHOTOMOTO(jubilan-barnacle) is a personal gallery application that displays my photos for other people to see just as one of the way of building social intelligence.!
 You can visit the live site on ''/

 ### Author